cometbft/cometbft/docs/references/config/config.toml.md

 indefinitely until a transaction is available in its mempool, to then produce and propose a block.

-Notice that empty blocks are still proposed whenever the application hash (`app_hash`) has been updated.
+Notice that empty blocks are still proposed without waiting for `create_empty_blocks_interval` whenever the application hash
+(`app_hash`) has been updated.

 ### consensus.peer_gossip_sleep_duration